Eyelid Surgery (Blepharoplasty)

 Expected Outcomes

-- Improved visual field
+- Improved visual field when obstruction was present

 - Better eyelid position

-- More refreshed appearance
+- More rested or symmetric appearance

 When to Expect Final Results